 |---|---|

 Scenario A: Midweek move with a flexible start window and a visitor permit arranged on a permit-parking street.
-Light traffic and a short kerb-to-door carry keep loading steady and reduce overrun risk.
+The easier timing makes it simpler to keep the loading pace steady from the outset.

-Practical answers about Portsmouth demand timing and scheduling risks.
+Practical answers about timing pressure, availability and scheduling risk in Portsmouth.

 Weekends and month-end are highest.
 Tenancy changeovers and limited weekend slots cluster bookings, squeezing start times and increasing risk of parking and access delays.